ActualLab/Fusion/docs/Overview.md

 Let's look at seemingly unrelated problem first:
 **caching with real-time entry invalidation**.
-A pseudo-code solving this problem for a specific computation would look as follows:
+A pseudocode solving this problem for a specific computation would look as follows:

 ```cs